ytmytm/TIB-001-Cart/src/README.md

 # Build system

+## GitHub actions

+It's possible to rebuild these ROMs entirely within GitHub using their infrastructure.
+Use it to customize your ROM: change device number of function key definitions.
+For any patches that fix bugs or add enhancements please send be back a pull request.

+1. Clone this repository
+2. Make any changes you wish, edit files directly within GitHub
+3. Look into `Actions` tab, there will be runs of 'Makefile CI' continuous integration workflow after each of the new commits
+4. Click on the name of the latest workflow run - on the bottom of the page there will be build artfiacts to download

+There are two ROMs build - 8K image that contains only the new code and a 16K image with new code in the lower half and the original code in the upper half.

+The tools archive contains only the tools that call functions from new code via jump table.

+## Local

 You need latest cc65 package with ca65/ld65 and GNU Make.

 Run `make` to build 8K ROM file in `build/tib001.bin`.